About

 Artistic Statement

-I work with porcelain as a sensitive structure, exploring what connects, supports, and traverses, and what makes a whole possible beyond its apparent fragility.
+I work porcelain as a sensitive structure, slowly shaping modular units whose assembly explores what connects, sustains, and makes a whole possible beyond its apparent fragility.

-Porcelain, the central material of my practice, is sometimes placed in dialogue with stoneware, introducing a tension between delicacy and resistance.
-My works engage the wall and space as territories of relation, where balance is perceived in the in-between, through the accuracy of gesture and the strength of the link.
+Porcelain, treated not as a ceramic object in the traditional sense but as a structural element, finds in the bond its assembling force.
+My works inhabit the wall and space as territories of relation, where balance is perceived in the in-between, through the slowness of gesture and the force of the bond.